 Invitae strips personal identifiers, such as name and date of birth, from customers’ data.
 With this, the company reserves the right to share anonymized or aggregated data with third parties.
 The company also shares personal information, not genetic data, with service providers, business partners, and third parties.
 However, every six months, the company does share information about genetic variants discovered from collected data with a third party database of genetic variants, ClinVar, which is managed by the National Center for Biotechnology Information and National Institutes of Health.
 This policy was put in place because the American College of Medical Genetics (ACMG) highlighted the importance of sharing clinical genomic data to improve health care.

 Invitae in the News

 Invitae has also been scrutinized.
-A genetic counselor discovered that the Invitae test missed a case of Lynch syndrome, which increases the risk of developing several types of cancers.
-When the patient was re-tested 11 months later, he or she tested positive.
+A genetic counselor discovered that the company’s test missed a case of Lynch syndrome, which increases the risk of developing several types of cancers.
+When the patient was re-tested 11 months later, they tested positive.
 This led the company having to retest over 50,000 samples and implement additional quality measures to ensure fewer testing errors.

 Invitae regularly participates in the Annual J.P.
-Morgan Healthcare Conference where it presents news.
+Morgan Healthcare Conference, presenting news and updates on their products.

 Invitae Pros and Cons

 - One of the first clinical genetic testing companies

 - Access to genetic counselors, supporting an informed customer experience

 - Health insurance can cover the costs of some tests